napari/docs/docs/developers/contributing/typing.md

   software engineers.
 Its "loose vs. specific types" section is the long version of the "accept the widest type that works" point above.
 - [Type hints cheat sheet](https://mypy.readthedocs.io/en/stable/cheat_sheet_py3.html)
-  — syntax to copy from.
+  — syntax suggestions to copy.
 It is written for mypy, but the syntax is the same.